Borderline Personality Disorder Treatment Los Angeles

 Borderline personality disorder is typically found in individuals with other mental illnesses including anxiety disorders, depression, eating disorders, and bipolar disorder.
 In co-occurring disorders, when BPD is successfully treated, the other disorders often improve, too.
 The reverse is not always true.
 For example, you can have success in treating symptoms of depression but still struggle with borderline personality disorder.

 In the past, borderline personality disorder has been viewed as difficult to treat.
-However, new, evidence-based treatment methods and modalities have been utilized in the treatment of BPD over the last several years and individuals report fewer and less severe symptoms.
-It is also how we conduct our borderline personality disorder here in Los Angeles.
+However, new, evidence-based treatment methods and modalities have been utilized in the treatment of BPD.
+Thus, individuals have reported fewer and less severe symptoms.
+It is also how we conduct our borderline personality disorder treatment here in Los Angeles, California.

-An individual with BPD must develop a trusting relationship with a therapist who specializes in borderline personality disorder treatment.
-The guidance and support that an individual receives from a qualified therapist makes a significant difference in BPD treatment and recovery.
-Therapy can be a safe place to start working on their relationship and trust issues.
-It can also serve as a time to develop new healthy coping techniques.
+An individual with BPD must develop a trusting relationship with their treatment professional who specializes in borderline personality disorder treatment.
+The guidance and support that an individual receives from a qualified professional makes a significant difference in BPD treatment and recovery.

 It’s important that an individual with BPD receives treatment for their disorder.
 The majority of experts believe that receiving therapy on a weekly basis that involves educating the person about the disorder, receiving family support, and social and emotional skills training can treat several cases of borderline personality disorder.